|

 I can go on & on.

-shows the white of the company house to the left.
-The Jackson Jr.
+the white of the company house to the left.
+The Jackson Jr. tamper was

-tamper was a hand me down, retired from the P&LE, coupled behind it
+a hand me down, retired from the P&LE, coupled behind it on the

-compressor, used to pull lengths of rail from the six foot onto the
+used to pull lengths of rail from the six foot onto the tie plates.
+The

-tie plates.
-The adzer can be seen too, this was used to cut the ties
+adzer can be seen too, this was used to cut the ties surface so the

-surface so the newer, larger plates would have a flat base to sit
+newer, larger plates would have a flat base to sit on.

-replaced with some used rail from the P&LE.
-Look close and the
+with some used rail from the P&LE.
+Look close and the stacks of

-stacks of angle bars, plates, spikes and other components required
+angle bars, plates, spikes and other components required for rail

 Now that hand pump car axle, well that lied around Hendersonville as